jruizgit/rules/docs/py/README.txt

 -----------------------
 durable_rules is a polyglot micro-framework for real-time, consistent and scalable coordination of events.
 With durable_rules you can track and analyze information about things that happen (events) by combining data from multiple sources to infer more complicated circumstances.

 A full forward chaining implementation (A.K.A.
 Rete) is used to evaluate facts and massive streams of events in real time.
-A simple, yet powerful meta-liguistic abstraction lets you define simple and complex rulesets, such as flowcharts, statecharts, nested statecharts, paralel and time driven flows.
+A simple, yet powerful meta-liguistic abstraction lets you define simple and complex rulesets as well as control flow structures such as flowcharts, statecharts, nested statecharts and time driven flows.

-The Durable Rules core engine is implemented in C, which enables ultra fast rule evaluation and inference as well as muti-language support.
+The Durable Rules core engine is implemented in C, which enables ultra fast rule evaluation as well as muti-language support.
 Durable Rules relies on state of the art technologies: Werkzeug(http://werkzeug.pocoo.org/ is used to host rulesets).
 Inference state is cached using Redis(http://www.redis.io), This allows for fault tolerant execution and scale-out without giving up performance.

 **Example 1**